Linaro/lava/doc/v2/lava_test_shell.rst

 The arguments are:

- 1. Name that was specified in lava-background-process-start
+ 1. The name that was specified in lava-background-process-start
- 2. (optional) Indicate if you want to attach file(s) the test run with specified mime type.
+ 2. (optional) An indication that you want to attach file(s) to the test run with specified mime type.
 See :ref:`test_attach`.

 .. _test_attach:

 Handling test attachments
 =========================

-The deprecated dispatcher support for test attachments depends on the deprecated bundle and `bundle stream` support - the scripts available in lava-test shell do not actually attach the requested files, just copy the files to a hard-coded directory where the bundle processing code expects to find data to put into the bundle.
+The V1 dispatcher support for test attachments depends on the deprecated bundle and `bundle stream` support.
+The scripts available in lava-test shell do not actually attach the requested files, just copy the files to a hard-coded directory where the bundle processing code expects to find data to put into the bundle.
 This relies on the device being booted into an environment with a working network connection - what was called the master image.

-In the pipeline support, master images and bundles have been removed.
+In the V2 pipeline dispatcher, master images and bundles have been removed.
 This puts the handling of attachments into the control of the test writer.
-An equivalent method would be to simply add another deploy and boot action to get into an environment where the network connection is known to work, however the eventual location of the file needs to be managed by the test writer.
+An equivalent method would be to simply add another deploy and boot action to get the test device into an environment where the network connection is known to work, however the eventual location of the file needs to be managed by the test writer.
 An alternative method for text based data is simply to output the contents into the log file.
-(Individual parts of the log file can be downloaded separately.)

 .. _handling_dependencies: